kavyas127/Annapurna/README.md

 # Annapurna
-a plate for a purpose
+_A plate for a purpose_
+Our minor project for 6th Semester!